Meet the Cast of 'You' Season 5

 Bronte and Clayton's friend Dominique (above, right) is played by Natasha Behnam (she/they), a queer Iranian-American actress and comedian from Southern California.
 She's best known for playing Lola Rahaii in the short-lived Max series The Girls on the Bus.

-Baby Reindeer star Nava Mau, 32, appears in season 5 as a detective investigating [spoiler].
+Baby Reindeer star Nava Mau, 32, appears in the final installment as a detective on a case that unfolds throughout the season.
 The actress, filmmaker, and cultural worker is next set to star in the upcoming comedy-thriller The Dregs.

 Elizabeth Lail as Guinevere Beck